Floridist · Palm Beach County

 How often should I water my lawn in South Florida?

-Why does mowing damage my lawn so badly?
+Why does mowing damage my Florida lawn so badly?

-If you hire out mowing, ask what height they cut at and how often they sharpen blades.
+If you hire someone to handle your mowing, it’s worth asking what height they cut at and how often they sharpen their blades.
 If they don’t know, you have your answer.

 Do I need a full renovation, or can my lawn be treated?

-That’s exactly what the walk-through tells us.
-If the foundation is sound — workable soil, the right grass for the site, decent drainage — treatment usually gets you there.
-If the install was bad, the variety doesn’t fit, or damage has gone too far, treatment alone won’t catch up.
+If the foundation is sound, meaning workable soil, the right grass for the site, and decent drainage, treatment can usually bring a struggling lawn back to healthy.
+If the install was bad to begin with, the variety doesn’t fit, or damage has gone too far, treatment alone won’t catch up, and you’re better off starting over.

-We’ll tell you straight which camp you’re in.
-Sometimes the answer is “leave it alone for six weeks and we’ll re-check.”
-That’s a perfectly valid answer, and we’d rather give it than sell you something you don’t need.
+The walk-through tells us which camp you’re in.
+Sometimes the right answer is, “leave it alone for six weeks and we’ll re-check.”
+That’s a perfectly valid answer, and we’d rather give it than sell you something you don’t actually need.

 Where to Start